Deepayan137/ocr-pipeline/README.md

-You will need to download pretrained model. you can download them from [here](https://drive.google.com/open?id=1e4ukpAewCqmAK7eb6vuBxlM6uXXywV5b) unzip them and store it in a dir named models inside your ocr-pipeline dir.
+You will need to download pretrained model. you can download them from [here](https://drive.google.com/open?id=1e4ukpAewCqmAK7eb6vuBxlM6uXXywV5b) unzip them and store it in a directory named models inside your ocr-pipeline directory.